Frequently Asked Questions

 Why should I pay for counselling when I can get it free?

 Some volunteer counsellors are very well trained and experienced.
-But would you like to see a doctor, or car mechanic or entrust your children to a schoolteacher who was just moonlighting as a volunteer?
-Being paid ensures that we can earn a living as counsellors and continue to learn and develop to meet the ever changing needs of our clients.
+But being paid ensures that we can earn a living as counsellors and continue to learn and develop to meet the needs of our clients.

 How long does it take?

 Anything from a few weeks to a year or two.